emreYbs/emreYbs.github.io/picussecuritybootcamp.md

 layout: default
 ---

+# Work in progress
+## I will share my notes, resources, assignments, etc during the Picus Security Bootcamp here
-## Welcome to my notes about a cybersecurity Bootcamp, _Picus Security Bootcamp_, I have attended.
+### Welcome to my notes about a cybersecurity Bootcamp, _Picus Security Bootcamp_, I have attended.

 - I will share my lecture notes, articles I have read during Coursera Courses and provide them for you for quick access.
 - Also I use them this repo as an archive for myself, current and future Bootcamp attendants.